vegmer/Getting-Cleaning-data-Project/README.md

 - **README.md** file (this one)
 - **Code Book.md**.
 This file explains what is included in the raw and the tidy data sets.
 - **tidyDataset.txt**.
 This is the second data set (a transformation of Dataset1.rdat following the instructions in the assignment prompt).
 - **run_analysis.R**.
-This is the code to import and transform raw data, turn it into Dataset1 and Dataset2 and saving it into your working directory.
+This is the code to import and transform raw data, turn it into tidyDataset.txt and saving it into your working directory.